voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 React internally keeps track of all the hooks we are using in our component.
 In this example we are using four hooks.
 Notice how the first `useEffect` invocation is done conditionally, and since on the first render the `name` state variable will be assigned the default value of `'Mary'` the condition will be evaluated to `true` and React will know that it needs to keep track of all of these four hooks in order.
 But what happens if on another render `name` is empty?
 Well, in that case React won't know what to return on the second `useState` hook call 😱.
 To avoid this and other issues, there is an [ESLint plugin](https://www.npmjs.com/package/eslint-plugin-react-hooks) that is strongly recommended when working with React Hooks and is included by default with [Create React App](https://github.com/facebook/create-react-app).

 What if we just want to run the effect if `name` is not empty then?
-Well, we can simply move it inside the `useEffect` callback:
+We can simply move it inside the `useEffect` callback:

 ```js
 useEffect(function persistForm() {